sterbini/study-DA/docs/tutorials/concepts/2_submission.md

     If you submit on HTC but don't use a Docker container (or submit locally), you have to provide the path to the python environment on the cluster using the `path_python_environment` argument.

-You should get more or less the same output as before, except that your jobs are now most likely queued on the cluster (for confirmation, you can check the status of your jobs using the `condor_q` command).
+You should get more or less the same output as before, except that your jobs are now most likely queued on the cluster (for confirmation on HTCondor, you can check the status of your jobs using the `condor_q` command).

 In the meanwhile, we can have a look at one of the new run files, for instance for the second generation (if you run the script above, remember that you have to wait for the second generation to be submitted to have the run files created):

 ```bash title="dummy_custom_template/example_dummy/x_2/y_1.0/run.sh"
 #!/bin/bash